-Training Methods Content Materials Presentation 6.1 Introduction Introduce the second part of session by explaining the learning objectives and session structure.
+Training Methods Content Materials 6.1 Introduction Introduce the second part of session by explaining the learning objectives and session structure.
 The second part of this session is built around a case study from the Ashanti region of Ghana.
 The session is split into three parts.
 During the first part the trainer presents the first half of the Ghana case study, to set the scene for the group work.
 In groups the participants analyse various aspects of the case study and make recommendations for suitable transport investment.
 Participants then present their findings to the plenary and these are discussed.
 For the final part of the session the trainer presents the second half of the case study, which describes the impact of various road investment measures undertaken.
-Key Points: Session Overview Part 2 Ashanti Region of Ghana Road investment and impact for farmers Presentation 1.2b Slides 1 - 3
+Key Points: Session Overview Part 2 Ashanti Region of Ghana Road investment and impact for farmers Presentation 1.4b Slides 1 - 3

-Training Methods Content Materials Presentation 6.2 Ashanti Region of Ghana Introduce the Ghana case study by presenting the background to the study carried out.
+Training Methods Content Materials Presentation Consider the Shana case study by presenting the background to the study carried out.
 Describe the FIRST PART ONLY of the findings of the study up to and including section 4 (of the case study paper) the relationship between accessibility, transport and marketing.
 This will set the scene for the case study exercise in groups (below).
 Key Points Explain the study format and size.
 Describe the Ashanti area.
 Describe existing levels of mobility and affect of location on farm gate prices.
-Presentation 1.2b Slides 4 -10
+Presentation 1.4b Slides 4 -10

 Training Methods Content Materials Case Study activity in groups The purpose of this activity is to analyse the various options available for rural transport investment aimed at increasing agricultural development, by using a case study from Ghana.
 The following case study is an extract from a study carried out in the Ashanti Region of Ghana.
-Divide the participants into groups of 4 or 5, give them Activity Sheets 8a and 8b (4 sheets in total).
+Divide the participants into groups of 4 or 5, give them Activity Sheet 20a and 20b (4 sheets in total).
 Ask participants to discuss the questions below, and explain that they may illustrate their findings with diagrams and maps if this is useful.
 A. What transport investment would you recommend for the Ashanti Region of Ghana?
 B. What are your reasons for these recommendations and how will they contribute to agricultural development and returns for farmers?
 Ask participants to present their findings to the plenary.
 Facilitate a discussion around the recommendations made, focussing on the analysis.
 The key learning points are expanded on below.
 Trainers' Note There is no right or wrong answer for this exercise.
 The most important learning is from the analysis and reasoning carried out by the participants.
-Presentation 1.2b Slide 11 Activity Sheet 8 Flip chart, pens
+Presentation 1.4b Slide 11 Activity Sheet 20 Flip chart, pens

-Training Methods Content Materials Presentation 6.3 Road investment and impact for farmers Present the second part of the Ghana case study, and describe the findings of the survey.
-Key Points: Headloading is much more expensive than vehicle transport.
+Training Methods Content Materials Presentation Comparison of the Ghana case study, and describe the findings of the survey.
+Rey Points: Headloading is much more expensive than vehicle transport.
 There are far greater benefits to farmers in terms of farm gate prices from converting a footpath to a motorised track/road.
 Upgrading an existing passable earth track to a gravel track has negligible benefits in terms of farm gate prices.
 Agriculture is little affected by accessibility in terms of inputs and extension services.
 The closer people live to urban areas the more trips they make there.
 Access to urban areas is especially important for social reasons and access to services like secondary health care.
 The more inaccessible villages find it harder to obtain credit.
 The quality of the road surface is not important.
-The best use of scarce engineering resources is to upgrade paths to roads, and keep motorable roads open.
-Presentation 1.2b Slides 12 - 20 Summary of Session 2.1 Conclude this session by reviewing the issues explored and the key lessons learnt.
+Presentation 1.4b Slides 12 - 20 Summary of Session 1.4 Conclude this session by reviewing the issues explored and the key lessons learnt.